gitcommitshow/resilient-llm/README.md

 ### Key Features

-- **Token estimation**: You don’t need to calculate LLM tokens, they are estimated for each request
+- **Token Estimation**: You don’t need to calculate LLM tokens, they are estimated for each request
-- **Rate limiting**: You don't need to manage the token bucket rate algorithm yourself to follow the rate limits by LLM service providers, it is done for you automatically
+- **Rate Limiting**: You don't need to manage the token bucket rate algorithm yourself to follow the rate limits by LLM service providers, it is done for you automatically
-- **Retries, backoff, and circuit breaker**: All are handled internally by the `ResilientOperation`.
+- **Retries, Backoff, and Circuit Breaker**: All are handled internally by the `ResilientOperation`

 ## Installation